 In 2016 Land Rover was considering India as a manufacturing base for the L860, but the Brexit vote and the expectation of trade protectionism by the incoming President of the USA changed plans.

-Unlike the Jeep Compass, it makes little sense to speculate that India could be an RHD hub (one of the biggest markets for the baby SUV would be the UK, supplied by the Slovakian factory), but it would give Land Rover a well-priced volume product without loss of attributes if it decides to use the facility in Ranjangaon to make this vehicle.
+Unlike the Jeep Compass, it makes little sense to speculate that India could be an RHD hub (one of the biggest markets for the Land Rover L860 would be the UK, supplied by the Slovakian factory), but it would give Land Rover a well-priced volume product without loss of attributes if it decides to use Tata’s facility in Ranjangaon to make this vehicle.
 Given that taxation on luxury cars heading in one direction and the appetite for a compact luxury SUV having never been more in this region, it would not be an unprecedented decision if JLR manufactures (in part or whole) the Land Rover L860 next to the Harrier and opens up this platform to Jaguar as well.